DoctorWkt/build-ubuntu-vm/README.md

 *    lamp-server
 *    print-server (print server)

-If you want extra packages installed, list them as a comma-separated names on the *packages* line.
+If you want extra packages installed, list them as comma-separated names on the *packages* line.

 In the `test1` directory, there is a subdirectory called `cdrom`.
 Anything